X16Community/x16-smc-bootloader/README.md

 3. Commit the data packet.

-4. Repeat steps 2 and 3 until the whole firmware has been transmitted.
+4. Repeat steps 2 and 3 until all of the firmware has been transmitted.

 5. Send the reboot command to finish the update.